raquo/Laminar/website/docs/documentation.md

 div(eventStream --> eventBus) // same as above
 ```

 Now, what's your intuition for how long any of these subscriptions will live?
-Subscriptions can't just live forever, they are leaky resources and need to be shut down.
+Subscriptions can't just live forever, they are leaky resources and need to be shut down when they are no longer needed.
 Airstream offers a way to manage this automatically using `Owners`.
 But you don't see any `Owner`s here (there's nothing `implicit` either).

 The answer was a few paragraphs ago.
 Subscriptions created by modifiers (and `observable --> observer` is a `Modifier`, a `Binder` to be exact) are activated when the element to which that modifier is applied is mounted, and deactivated when the element is unmounted.
 This was entirely seamless for `onClick --> observer` because users wouldn't be able to click on your element when it was unmounted anyway, but for arbitrary observables you need to be aware that their subscription is deactivated when the element is unmounted.
 That would mean that if `observable` doesn't have any other observers, it would stop (See Lazyness section in Airstream docs if you're not sure why).